jan-dh/md-blog/src/pages/working-with-babel-7-and-webpack/index.md

 With the `usage`-option enabled, Babel goes through your javascript and only includes the polyfills it needs to transform your code.
 This will result in a much smaller file-size (only 60kb) 😮.

 ## Summing things up
-Babel can do a lot of great things.
+Babel can do a lot of great things and this post just scratches the surface.
 You can integrate this basic setup in to your own projects and use it as a starting point to optimize your code further.